rocky-linux/documentation/docs/desktop/tools/terminator.md

 ![Terminator window with 3 split terminals](images/terminator-03.png)

 Finally, it can also be useful to set up a keyboard shortcut to open your new terminal.
 To do this, start by opening the Settings menu.
-The menu can be accessed in a few different ways, so for this guide we're simply going to right click on the desktop and left click "Settings."
+You can access the menu in a few different ways, so for this guide you are going to right-click the desktop and left-click "Settings."

 ![Desktop context menu with "Settings" highlighted](images/terminator-04.png)

-From here, navigate to the "Keyboard" section using the menu on the left, then click "Customize Shortcuts" at the bottom.
+From here, navigate to the "Keyboard" section by using the menu on the left, then click "Customize Shortcuts" at the bottom.

 ![GNOME Settings Keyboard Menu](images/terminator-05.png)